Explore UCD

 Assessment Strategy

-Multiple Choice Questionnaire: Create 2 questions to support the UCD Team competing in the CFA Challenge.
+Quizzes/Short Exercises: Create 2 questions to support the UCD Team competing in the CFA Challenge.
+There is a tight turnaround for this assignment you MUST be in the preceeding lecture.
+Week 4 Graded No

 20